LoopKit/loopdocs/README.md

 - [`quote`](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#+type:quote) (a gray end quote icon)
 - `important` (red exclamation sign)

-👁️ Look at [this page](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types) to see what each type of admonition looks like when rendered.
+👁️ To see what each type of admonition looks like when rendered, take a look at [this page](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types).

 #### Admonition Syntax